 DCF Fair Value Target:

 We started the process of determining a valid price forecast for Tiffany & Co with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Tiffany & Co ranked in the 14th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 79.5%.
+To summarize, we found that Tiffany & Co ranked in the 5th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 As for the metrics that stood out in our discounted cash flow analysis of Tiffany & Co, consider:

 Terminal Growth Rate in Free Cash Flow